GitDidNotExitCleanly/Prolog_Auction/README.md

 a practice for writing programs in Prolog

-Function Description is inside the pdf file
+Task Description is inside the pdf file